FYDE-S2020/arduino-lab-1-toastytato/Report.md

 11. list one pro and one con of SPI

-    Pro: Less prone to interference because of clock pn
+    Pro: Less prone to interference because of clock pin
     Con: Requires more pins to interface

 12. list one pro and one con of I2C

     Pro: Requires less only 2 signal wires to interface
-    Con: Slower communication speeds
+    Con: Slower communication speeds and much more senstive to interference

 13. Why does I2C need external resistors to work?

-    It uses external resistors as an pull up resistor because I2C uses negative logic to communicate
+    It uses external resistors as an pull up or pull down resistors to the logic signal.

 ## Screenshots